EsmadaStevens/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Using the su - command to switch the current user to betty Using the whoami command to print the name of the current user
+Using the su - command to switch the current user to betty Using the whoami or the id -u -n command to print the name of the current user